agroce/tstl/README.md

 certainly an attractive option for week-long heavy-duty testing when `tstl_rt` isn't finding any problems.

+Note that if you don't use `tstl_afl_fuzz` but directly call `py-afl-fuzz` you probably (except on Mac OS, where memory limiting doesn't work anyway) need a large `-m` for TSTL to work.

  Under the hood, the`tstl_afl`command takes a file of bytes and interprets every N bytes (N depends on how many actions your harness has) as the index of a TSTL action (modulo the number of actions), using `sut.py`